Give back to your community through beautiful murals that inspire.

 The Tulane University AB Freeman School of Business' Water Basin project, despite Coivd19.

-This 1,000 square foot geometric mural lives on New Orleanian automotive shop, Crescent City.
-Located at 4619 Magazine Street, the mural faces the an abandoned church across the street, it's stained glass windows providing the inspiration for design.
-The colors were pulled directly from the surrounding community - The Bead Shop, La Boulangerie, a flower shop and Free to Be Power Yoga.
+This 1,800 square foot geometric mural lives on a New Orleanian automotive shop, Crescent City Automotive.
+Located at 4619 Magazine Street, the mural addresses an abandoned, stupendous southern church across the street - it's stained glass windows providing the inspiration and title of the design.
+The pallet was pulled directly from the surrounding Magazine Street community colors - The Bead Shop, La Boulangerie, a flower store and Free to Be Power Yoga.
 If you pass by the shop, say hi to Kevin, Bryce, Sean, Paul and Wendy!

-This concept was created for the newest New Orleans cafe, Drink Beauty.
-Cloudscape I is located inside a light pink shotgun house with black and white striped floors .
-Head to 3424 Magazine street, grab a turmeric latte and snap a pic in front of these bubble gum clouds.
+This concept was created for New Orleans coffee and latte cafe, Drink Beauty.
+Cloudscape I is located inside a light pink shotgun house turned trendy java establishment with black and white striped floors .
+Head to 3424 Magazine street, grab a turmeric latte and snap a pic in front of these frothy billowing clouds.

-Formally know as the Royal Crescent Hotel, across the street from the International House, lives the newly renovated Magnolia Hotel.
-The hotel is home to a new bar and restaurant called Laurel Oak set to open in February 2020.
-The mural is a rich, symeterical collage of flora and fauna inspired by the artists’ recent summer coursework earning their Master Gardner certification.
+Formally know the Royal Crescent Hotel, across the street from the International House, the newly renovated Magnolia Hotel is home to a new bar and restaurant called Laurel Oak Southern Brasserie.
+The centerpiece mural of this CBD Hotel dining area is a rich, symmetrical motif- submerged flora and fauna, inspired by the artists’ Master Gardner certification.

 Commissioned by the Arts Council of New Orleans, Miss Hein designed and painted these outdoor seating elements for the public to enjoy in Duncan Plaza.
 Duncan Plaza is one of the main green spaces in downtown New Orleans, and is located right across from City Hall.
 Power to the people.